nkoson/gke-tutorial/text/tutorial.md

 ### Deployments

-The cluster we're about to launch has three deployments: _nginx_ for serving web content, **kubeIP** for keeping our ingress node responsive and _Traefik_ which serves a dual purpose; routing incoming connections to _nginx_, plus handling SSL.
+The cluster we're about to launch has three deployments: _nginx_ for serving web content, __kubeIP__ for keeping our ingress node responsive and _traefik_ which serves a dual purpose; routing incoming connections to _nginx_, plus handling SSL.
 We'll discuss each deployment next.

 ### nginx-web